 Maximum number of perfect candidates

 This value, in seconds, sets the time-out for the candidate search.
 For a locator that covers a very large area and contains many candidates of similar content, a common address without specific zone information, such as 100 Main Street, may take a longer time to search.
-Setting a search time-out limits the amount of time you spend waiting for a result; however, since the time-out causes the search to stop prematurely, potential candidates may be overlooked and the best location may not be found.
-The recommended practice is to provide more complete input address information so the search can be more efficient.
+Setting a search time-out limits the amount of time you spend waiting for a result, but since the time-out causes the search to stop prematurely, potential candidates might be overlooked and the best location may not be found.
+The recommended practice is to provide more complete input address information so that the search can be more efficient.